Tyler799/Morrowind-2020/Morrowind_2019.md

 To do this, first download the "Manual Installation Archive"

 Then, extract it.
-The contents (`Data Files` and `Mopy`) should be put into your `Morrowind` directory, so that the Data files merges with the vanilla `Data Files` folder.
+The contents (`Data Files` and the Wyre program folder `Mopy`) should be put into your `Morrowind` directory, so that the Data files merges with the vanilla `Data Files` folder.

 NOTE: YOU MUST RUN WRYE ONCE MANUALLY BEFORE RUNNING IT INSIDE MO2.